aws/aws-cdk/packages/@aws-cdk/aws-lambda-python/README.md

 ├── poetry.lock # your poetry lock file has to be present at the entry path
 ```

+**Excluding source files**

-If using `poetry`, particularly with `virtualenvs.in-project = true`, you can exclude specific files from the copied files using the optional bundling string array parameter `poetryAssetExcludes`
+You can exclude files from being copied using the optional bundling string array parameter `assetExcludes`

 ```ts
 new python.PythonFunction(this, 'function', {